 A strategic supplier typically has a multi-year contract with the institution and offers a number of advantages to the university community, including discounts on a wide variety of products and services, a commitment to exemplary customer service, multiple ways to execute purchases, and several other benefits such as extended warranties and customization options on certain items.
 Contact Procurement Services before placing large-quantity orders from strategic suppliers, since the orders may be eligible for additional discounts.

 M-marketsite is the university’s online catalog ordering system that allows faculty and staff to create buying carts and use shortcodes to place orders from many suppliers.

-The Strategic Offset Print Program (SOPP) is a web-based portal designed to assist faculty and staff in placing printing and mailing projects while maintaining compliance with university and Procurement guidelines.
+Quote to Order (QTO) is a web-based portal designed to assist faculty and staff in placing specifications for commodity based projects while maintaining compliance with the university and Procurement Services guidelines.

 PeoplePay is the transaction process used for the purchase of services from individuals rather than businesses, and can also be used to pay individuals for honoraria and royalties; and to pay or record prizes, gifts, and awards PeoplePay makes it simple to ensure that the payment meets the requirements of the university and IRS rules governing the taxation of payments to individuals.
 Procurement policies and procedures should be followed when purchasing services from individuals.

 The ePro requisition (ePro req) is used for all transactions that require a purchase order (PO).
 It is also used for transactions $10,000 and greater, and for those requiring special approvals.

 PCards are intended for travel and low-dollar, infrequent transactions.
 PCards can be used for items not available through internal service providers or strategic contracts, or when a supplier does not accept purchase orders.